JoelCourtney/pantheon/README.md

 Its like DnDBeyond, but worse, and probably illegal.

-Currently under development, doesn't do anything useful.
+Currently under development, doesn't do anything useful yet.

 ## Setup